MiaadTeam/lesan/README.md

 }
 ```

-the `projection` of getting data is based on [MongoDb Projection](https://www.mongodb.com/docs/manual/tutorial/project-fields-from-query-results/)
+The `projection` of retrieving data is fundamentally based on [MongoDb Projection](https://www.mongodb.com/docs/manual/tutorial/project-fields-from-query-results/).

-the `coreApp.schemas.selectStruct` function can limit the projection based on your schema relation and prevent an Infinite loop in retrieving data
+The `coreApp.schemas.selectStruct` function can limit the projection based on your schema relationships and prevent an infinite loop in retrieving data.

-after running the server whit `typeGeneration` set to true. the `declarations` folder is created now you can
+After running the server with `typeGeneration` set to true, the `declarations` folder is created now you can

 import `userInp` from generated type and make `coreApp.schemas.selectStruct<userInp>("user", { country: 1 })` type safe: